raphaelmdcoelho/Brain/Technology/BASH/Bash.md

 <hr>
 ### Head and tail

-[[head & tail]] are a command line utility used to manipulates files to get a specific content of it.
+[[Reading Files]] are a command line utility used to manipulates files to get a specific content of it.

 <hr>